exoscale/seql/README.md

 With this rationale in mind, **seql** was built to provide:

-- A data-based schema syntax to describe entities stored in SQL, as well as there relations to each other, making no assumptions on the database layout
+- A data-based schema syntax to describe entities stored in SQL, as well as their relations to each other, making no assumptions on the database layout
 - A subset of the schema dedicated to expressing mutations and their input to allow for validation at the edge